Editor and founder

 Deputy editor (2008-2017)

-Jim Simmon (1954-2017) was Texas Climate News’ first deputy editor.
+Jim Simmon was Texas Climate News’ deputy editor from this publication’s launch until his death in 2017.
 A respected Texas journalist, Simmon’s career included positions at the Houston Post, Houston Chronicle and Houston Press.